wildflowers welcome

 Leisa, an older, small-framed woman with inviting blue eyes, smiled widely and sat poised on the edge of her seat.
 I sensed her excitement in the moment and felt a stirring in my own heart.

-Carin began by giving Scott and I the words she believed God was speaking over us.
+Carin began by giving Scott and me the words she believed God was speaking over us.
 And to my delight, Scott’s words were amazing.
 They told him he was a lumberjack in the spirit, wearing red flannel and using his axe to set people free from prisons of briars and thorns.
-They also said that he was like David, who killed giants, was a righteous king over all Israel, a lover of God and a mighty warrior.
+They also said that he was like David, who killed giants, was a righteous king over all Israel, a lover of God, and a mighty warrior.
 She said like David he could tear apart the Lion and the Bear.
-They identified him as a shepherd, a seer and a warrior in Christ.
-They ended his with Proverbs 28:1, “The wicked flee when no one pursues, but the righteous are bold as a lion.” (my memory)
+They identified him as a shepherd, a seer, and a warrior in Christ.
+They ended his word with Proverbs 28:1, “The wicked flee when no one pursues, but the righteous are bold as a lion.” (my memory)

-Tiffany offered her word next, she said that God had given her the scripture that said where your treasure is there your heart will be also… And, then she said, God says you are His treasure.
+Tiffany offered her word next.
+She said that God had given her the scripture that said where your treasure is there your heart will be also… And then she said, “God says you are His treasure.”
 My mind sort of stopped right there.
 I didn’t make the connection between me being God’s treasure and His heart being with me in that moment.
 I almost shut down and put the word on the shelf.

 I asked God about it often… Really complaining about it if I am honest.
 I despised that word.